mmistakes/jekyll-theme-skinny-bones/index.md

 <div class="tile">
   <h2 class="post-title">Bio</h2>
   <p class="post-excerpt"> I was born in Armenia, Quindio.
 A nice place in Colombian andes surrounded by stunning landscapes!.
-My family has been always the foundations in my academic and personal interestes.
-I'm a friendly person who's always interested in listening and discussing on interest aspects</p>
+My family has been always the foundations in my academic and personal interestes.</p>
 </div><!-- /.tile -->

 <div class="tile">